1 Hour / 1 CE

 • Intended Audience

 This training is designed for clinicians interested in the microbiota-gut-brain connection and its impact on behavioral health.
-It is suitable for professionals at any stage of their career, from those just beginning to explore this area to seasoned practitioners seeking advanced knowledge.
-The content is especially relevant for those working in behavioral health, integrative medicine, or neuropsychology, including psychologists, social workers, and counselors.
+It is most relevant to those specializing in behavioral health, integrative medicine, or neuropsychology, including professionals who seek to deepen their understanding of the implications for behavioral health.

 • Experience Level